9 Best Powered Subwoofers for Cars in 2023 – Reviews & Top Picks

 There are a few ways to make sure the unit you choose is right for your car.
 Of course, you can always take the measurements yourself.
 However, to eliminate any uncertainty, you may be better served to contact the speaker manufacturer.
 They will often have a master list of cars that are compatible with their product.

 What are Powered Subs

 Powered subs include everything you need in a single package.
 They are typically compact and feature a built-in amplifier.

 Ironically, powered subs tend to be less powerful than other options, thanks to their diminished size.
 Consequently, this may be a better option for people that are trying to replace factory presets rather than upgrade their existing system.That said, our list proves that power levels can vary significantly from speaker to speaker.

 If you are interested in a powerful speaker, you should pay attention to the RMS rating.
 Speakers tend to advertise on the basis of their peak performance, but it is the average RMS that gives you a better insight into the typical experience the sub will provide.

 The higher the sensitivity rating of a speaker, the more it can accomplish with limited amounts of power.

 The frequency of the sub will indicate how low the sound of the bass can go.
 However, your actual results will also depend on the housing and materials used in the construction.

-However, if our powered subwoofer for car reviews haven’t quite helped you select a product, it may be to your benefit to revisit two special options.
+However, if our powered subwoofer for car reviews hasn’t quite helped you select a product, it may be to your benefit to revisit two special options.

-Our top choice, the MTX Audio RT8PT Universal Powered Subwoofer is excellent for people who need the best product they can get.
+Our top choice for the best powered subwoofer for a car, the MTX Audio RT8PT Universal Powered Subwoofer is excellent for people who need the best product they can get.
 However, if you’re on a tight budget, you can still get something excellent by opting for our runner up, the Rockville SS8P Under-Seat Active Powered Car Subwoofer.